Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Introduction

 \paragraph{Literature Gaps}

-Our paper addresses three critical gaps in POI recommendation research and datasets, as detailed in Section~\ref{sec:existing-datasets}.
-First, as shown in Fig.~\ref{fig:city-studies}, the field remains dominated by studies focused on just two cities, New York and Tokyo, based on the Foursquare dataset curated in \cite{yang2014modeling}.
+Our paper addresses three critical gaps in POI trajectory modeling research and datasets.
+First, as shown in Fig.~\ref{fig:city-studies}, the field remains dominated by studies focused on just two cities, New York and Tokyo, based on the Foursquare dataset curated by \citet{yang2014modeling}.
 This dataset, collected in 2012-2013, raises concerns about its temporal quality, as many POIs may no longer exist and user behavior may have changed \cite{yeow2021point}.
-While some recent studies have expanded to other cities \cite{10.1007/s11280-024-01279-y,merinov2024positive,feng-etal-2025-agentmove}, they often rely on the Global-scale Check-in Dataset (GSCD) \cite{yang2015nationtelescope,yang2016participatory}, which, despite its large coverage, is also from 2012-2013 and contains nearly 50\% erroneous entries \cite{monti2018semantic}.
+While some recent studies have expanded to other cities \cite{10.1007/s11280-024-01279-y,merinov2024positive,feng-etal-2025-agentmove}, they often rely on the Global-scale Check-in Dataset (GSCD) \cite{yang2015nationtelescope,yang2016participatory}, which, despite its extensive coverage, is also from 2012-2013 and contains nearly 50\% erroneous entries \cite{monti2018semantic}.
 Second, most existing studies are difficult to reproduce, either due to the lack of clearly defined geographic boundaries or the unavailability of the datasets themselves, hindering fair comparison and replication.
-Finally, we join recent efforts \cite{yuan2025worldmove} in advocating for the inclusion of low-resource and underrepresented cities in evaluation.
-Expanding beyond well-studied urban centers is essential for building more generalizable and universally applicable POI recommendation models.
+Finally, we join recent efforts~\cite{yuan2025worldmove} in advocating for the inclusion of low-resource and underrepresented cities.
+Expanding beyond well-studied urban centers is essential for building more generalizable and universally applicable POI models.
 Table~\ref{tab:dataset-comparison} summarizes these limitations in terms of geographic coverage, temporal span, and reproducibility.

 \paragraph{Massive-STEPS Dataset}